-Goodwill relating to the Company's three reporting units and other intangible assets with indefinite lives are reviewed for impairment on an annual basis at December 31, 2022, or more frequently if events or circumstances indicate the carrying amount may not be recoverable.
-For annual impairment tests, the Company performs a qualitative or quantitative assessment, as required, for its reporting units and the indefinite lived intangibles.
+Goodwill relating to the Company's three reporting units and other intangible assets with indefinite lives are reviewed for impairment on an annual basis at December 31, 2023, or more frequently if events or circumstances indicate the carrying amount may not be recoverable.
+For annual impairment tests at December 31, 2023, the Company performs a qualitative or quantitative assessment, as required, for its reporting units and the indefinite lived intangibles.